usc-isi-i2/kgtk/docs/generate_wikidata_triples.md

 - `-gz --use-gz {bool}`: if set to yes, read from compressed gz file.
 Default to **no**.
 - `-sid --use-id {bool}`: if set to yes, the id in the edge will be used as statement id when creating statement or truthy statement.
 Default to **no**
 - `-log --log-path {str}`: set the path of the log file.
 Default to **warning.log**
-- `-pd --property-declaration-in-file {str}`: wehther read properties in the kgtk file.
+- `-pd --property-declaration-in-file {bool}`: wehther read properties in the kgtk file.
 If set to yes, use `cat input.tsv input.tsv` to pipe the input file twice.
 Default to **no**

 ### Shared Options